Prescription for a High Quality Life: Pet

 There is no denying that pets are a huge responsibility—their life is literally in your hands, and it is up to you to make sure they have everything they need to live a happy, healthy life.
 And yet, our pets do so much for us seemingly without even trying.
 Taking care of them gives us a sense of purpose, and their mere presence is a comfort.
 The unconditional love of an animal companion is truly a gift worth cherishing.

 Pets do so much more than brighten our days and keep us company, however.
 They can also provide us with many physical and psychological health benefits.
 Our pets can help us in the following ways:

-They’re stress-relievers: Being in the presence of a pet has been proven to reduce stress, lower blood pressure, and decrease feelings of anxiety.
-Studies have show that a pet can lower blood pressure by 20-30 points.
+- They’re stress-relievers: Being in the presence of a pet has been proven to reduce stress, lower blood pressure, and decrease feelings of anxiety.
+Studies have shown that a pet can lower blood pressure by 20-30 points.

 Sometimes all you need at the end of a hard day is an enthusiastic greeting from your animal companion as you walk in the door.
 The human-animal bond is the perfect trade-off—you take care of them, and they take care of you.
 Dogs, cats, and other pets may seem like simple animals with very basic needs, but there is so much more to them than we can ever truly know.
 What we do know for sure, is that the positive influence they have on our lives is absolutely indisputable.